The Wight Family Scholarship for AVID Students

 - A one-page response to the question: “Tell us about your perseverance.
 What obstacle have you faced and how have you or are you overcoming it?”

-The application packet (including the application, transcript, letter of recommendation, and essay) must be submitted to the Counseling Office at Marina High School by April 27, 2018 to allow us enough time to make our decisions and notify the recipients prior to graduation.
-Download the application HERE.
+The application packet (including the application, transcript, letter of recommendation, and essay) must be submitted to the Counseling Office at Marina High School at the end of April each year.

 About Randy and Linda Wight